ese5180/iot-venture-f25-chicken-nuggets/README.md

 Next, we experimented with Wi-Fi-based FOTA (exercise 7).
 We attempted to integrate cloud-based FOTA through Memfault and later AWS IoT, but both presented challenges — Memfault’s documentation was outdated for our SDK version, and AWS integration introduced code conflicts with our existing LoRaWAN stack.
 Currently, we are experimenting with Bluetooth Low Energy (BLE) FOTA.
 BLE offers a reliable and relatively lightweight communication channel for local updates and may proven easier to integrate with MCUboot compared to cloud-based Wi-Fi solutions.

-### MVP DEMO:
+### MVP DEMO

-For our MVP demo, we have used several sensors and integrated many of the features required in order to make
+For our MVP demo, we have used several sensors and integrated many of the features required in order to make the full functionality of OpenDesk come together.

+The sensors used are:

+* PIR MOTION SENSOR (Seeed Technology Co., Ltd)
+* APDS-9960 Digital Proximity, Ambient Light, RGB and Gesture Sensor
+* SparkFun Human Presence and Motion Sensor - STHS34PF80 (Qwiic)

+The PIR motion sensor does not require a driver as it is a digital sensor.
+The RGB sensor had an example on Zephyr which we were able to adapt into a driver.
+The presence sensor had a driver we were able to use from ST Micro.

+The general workflow with the sensors is that the device is in an idle state until it recieves a wake command, triggered by motion detected by the PIR sensor.
+Then, the presence sensor is woken up to detect human presence, and if the device is configured for a single person space, the color sensor will be used to detect if it is a new person, or if the same person returned.